dillondriskill/eCTF2024/README.md

 # eCTF Insecure Example
-This repository holds the insecure example design for an eCTF MISC system.
+The Ohio State University's design for the 2024 Mitre eCTF

 ## Layout